 Mr. Levin became a director on May 19, 2020.
-He is a member of the compensation committee, nominating and governance committee and the ASUS committee.
-Mr. Levin is 66 years old.
+He was appointed as the chair of the compensation committee since the annual meeting of shareholders in May 2021.
+Prior to that date he was a member of the compensation committee.
+He also serves on the nominating and governance committee and the ASUS committee.
+Mr. Levin is 67 years old.